Leadership

 Quick answer

-The leadership development areas worth your time are self-awareness, communication, decision-making, coaching others, emotional regulation, strategic thinking, and adaptability across leadership styles.
+The key leadership development areas worth your time in 2026 are self-awareness, communication skills, decision-making, coaching others, emotional intelligence, strategic thinking, and adaptability across leadership styles.
 Most managers over-invest in strategy and under-invest in coaching and self-awareness, which is exactly backwards for the first five years in the role.

 Key takeaways

-- Self-awareness is the multiplier: weak here and every other skill leaks value.
+- Self-awareness is the multiplier: weak here and every other leadership skill leaks value.

 - Knowing the types of leadership styles matters less than reading which one a moment needs.